 This consulting company billed $500,000 yearly for this service from one customer and paid back 2/3rds of it to SAP.

 Consulting Companies as a Low to No Value Support Intermediary?

-We question as to whether they take 1st level support or if that is more of a sales pitch.
-A few of the SAP consulting companies that refused to invest in the right skills still had their salespeople go into the account and talk about how they were going to “fall on their sword” to support the account.
-The salesperson had no control over the support organization, and so what they say has no bearing on the support that is received.
+We question whether they take 1st level support or if that is more of a sales pitch.
+A few of the SAP consulting companies that refused to invest in the right skills still had their salespeople go into the account and talk about how they would “fall on their sword” to support the account.
+The salesperson had no control over the support organization, so what they say has no bearing on the received support.
 This salesperson would complain about support failures as it limited his ability to sell more software into the account.

 This brings up another problem.
 SAP consulting companies usually are not that interested in support.
 Instead, they want to keep the support contract only to sell more software and implementation services to support customers.